Serenity 6.6.0 Release Notes (2023-03-15)

 <img class="s-sidebar-band-logo" src="~/Content/site/images/serenity-logo-w-128.png" />

-And it was not possible for you to change the logo in the features we developed as NuGet packages, for example, the new OpenIddict module consent pages.
+This presented a challenge because it required you to change this logo in multiple places after creating your application from the template.
+Additionally, it was impossible to change the logo in features developed as NuGet packages, such as the new OpenIddict module consent pages.

-The new markup for site logo images in the _Layout.cshtml
+The new markup for site logo images in _Layout.cshtml and other files looks like this:

 <img class="s-site-logo-img s-sidebar-band-logo" />